dgerabagi/data-curation-environment/prompt.md

 ## 1. Overview

 This artifact contains the updated source code for `server.ts`.
 The `/api/dce/proxy` route has been corrected to fix a critical bug.
 It was previously expecting a `{ "prompt": "..." }` field in the request body, but the DCE extension sends the modern OpenAI format, `{ "messages": [...] }`.
-The code now correctly handles the `messages` array, resolving the `400 Bad Request` error. **Logging has been added to the stream to aid in debugging client-side consumption issues.**
+The code now correctly handles the `messages` array, resolving the `400 Bad Request` error. **The diagnostic chunk logging has been removed as streaming is now stable.**

-## 2. Source Code (with corrected route and logging)
+## 2. Source Code (with corrected route)

 ```typescript
 // Updated on: C1384 (Correct import path for generateSpeech from llmService.)